 The snow and ice season in Kansas (Leavenworth) can begin as early as October and terminate as late as mid-April.
-The rate of accumulation of snowfall or icing is affected by atmosphere temperature, pavement temperature, moisture content, wind direction and velocity, to include intervals between storms.
-Each storm is unique.
-Therefore, while this plan tries to cover the major operations during a snow or ice storm, it must be recognized that there must be sufficient flexibility within the plan, to provide for differences or contingencies as they occur.
+The rate of accumulation of snowfall or icing is affected by atmosphere temperature, pavement temperature, moisture content, wind direction and velocity, and intervals between storms.
+While this plan tries to cover the major operations during a snow or ice storm, each storm is unique and there must be sufficient flexibility within the plan to address changing conditions as they occur.